Kluezesh/node-https-proxy-agent/README.md

   * `port` - Number - Proxy port to connect to.
 Required.
   * `protocol` - String - If `https:`, then use TLS to connect to the proxy.
   * `headers` - Object - Additional HTTP headers to be sent on the HTTP CONNECT method.
+  * `timeout` - milliseconds - building a new tunnel timeout, not the requesting timeout.
   * Any other options given are passed to the `net.connect()`/`tls.connect()` functions.